Ten benefits of using trekking poles

 The legs have to work very hard while going uphill for an extended period.

-Utilizing the hiking poles can help to boost yourself on the uphill with your arms, and it takes some stress off your leg muscles while giving your arms some exercise as well.
+Utilizing the hiking poles can help boost yourself on the uphill with your arms, and it takes some stress off your leg muscles while giving your arms some exercise.
 It can help you save some energy and cover more ground.

 3. Save your knees on downhills